akshayprabhu200/UCSD/src/pages/incoming.md

 7. **How to receive money in my bank account?**

-   - Most banks will provide you with a SWIFT code, this combined with your name, branch address, etc will be how you can recieve money.
+   - Most banks will provide you with a SWIFT code, this combined with your name, branch address, etc will be how you can receive money.
-   - Most banks will charge $15/16 for incoming wire transfers. _UCU being the acception providing free incoming wires_
+   - Most banks will charge $15/16 for incoming wire transfers. _UCU being the exception providing free incoming wires_

 8. **How to send money to others in the US?**